ehj37/Web-Dev-Projects/COMC Chrome Extension/README.md

 Voila!
 Go to the COMC inventory manager to find a helpful new button!

-To remove this extension go to chrome://extensions/ and either remove it or press the button in the lower right-hand corner.
+To disable this extension go to chrome://extensions/ and either remove it or press the button in the lower right-hand corner.